Soumya-Ranjan2022/used-car-price-prediction-mlr/README.md

 Doors: Number of doors

+Cylinders: Number of cylinders

+Gears: Number of gears

 Weight: Car weight

-Quarterly_Tax: Tax associated with the car

 Price: Target variable (used car price)

-🚀 Technologies Used
+## Technologies Used

 Python